 Lodge 6 quart Dutch oven

 While Lodge is famous for their seasoned cast iron they also make enameled cast iron.
 A 6 quart is an ideal size for most people.
 Any bigger can really be too weighty to lift out of the oven.
 However, the pot is equally at home on the stove top.
 Unlike standard cast iron, enameled cast iron is great for boiling water and making tomato-based dishes.
 I have to say at the time of writing Lodge outsource manufacturing overseas however the pans and extremely popular.
-See the wide range of colours available on Amazon.
+See the wide range of colors available on Amazon (affiliate link).